mewcurryy/se-tutorial-tdd/README.md

 # TDD Worksheet – Calculator Case (Python)

 This worksheet will guide you through the process of applying **Test-Driven Development (TDD)** to build a simple calculator in Python.
 You will follow the classic **Red-Green-Refactor** cycle for each arithmetic operation.
+This repository was forked from [this repository.](https://github.com/alfhisa/se-tutorial-tdd)

 ---